 If you have not been contacted by your sponsor, please call your incoming unit CSS for assistance.
 Upon arrival to the base, you must in-process no later than the next duty day with your unit CSS to ensure you are GAINED to JBER, and be scheduled into In-processing.

-For your awareness: Driving in and out of Anchorage there is 1 road heading North (Glenn Hwy-Hwy 1) and 1 road heading South (Seward Hwy-Hwy 1 & turns into Hwy 9 close to Seward)
+For your awareness: When driving in and out of Anchorage, there is one road heading North (Glenn Hwy-Hwy 1) and one road heading South (Seward Hwy-Hwy 1 & turns into Hwy 9 close to Seward).

-If you are flying to Anchorage and do not have transportation to JBER you may stop in the Atwood Military Lounge, courtesy of the Armed Services YMCA 907-248-2535 from 8:00 a.m. to midnight to ask for directions/information.
+If you are flying to Anchorage and do not have transportation to JBER you may stop in the Atwood Military Lounge, courtesy of the Armed Services YMCA 907-248-2535 to ask for directions/information.
 They are located in the South Terminal near Baggage Claim.

 Taxi Service -- To take a taxi from the airport to JBER, the only taxi service with installation access is The Yellow Cab Co: 907-222-2255/907-222-2222.